Banani-Rath/PowerShell-Docs/scripting/PowerShell-Scripting.md

 #  PowerShell Scripting

-The documentation collection is organized around 4 main sections:

 ##  [What's new with PowerShell](whats-new/What-s-New-With-PowerShell.md)
 In this section you'll find all announcements about the product (version by